Health endpoint

 unhealthy | 503 | Database health check failed (in DB mode) or an internal error occurred. |

-This makes /health suitable for liveness/readiness probes.
+/health suitable for liveness/readiness probes.
 See src/controllers/healthController.ts.

 In-process logs